 Web.com Pros and Cons

-What we like: the website editor is really solid.
+- The website editor is really solid.
 They use a grid system, which makes it easy to understand for beginners.
 The templates aren’t bad either.

-What they should improve: apart from all the aforementioned pricing shenanigans, I don’t think any web company should ask their customers to call them to cancel.
+- Apart from all the aforementioned pricing shenanigans, I don’t think any web company should ask their customers to call them to cancel.
 Obviously, they are only doing it to convince you otherwise.
 And if you are still interested to hear what I don’t like about the product, be my guest: as organized as the grid system editor is, it’s not very flexible.
 And you can’t create very deep websites, as the navigation lets you only add one sublevel.

 Free trial: web.com (no money-back guarantee)